cameraui/docs/intro/architecture.md

 ## Scaling across machines

 For larger setups, you can add extra machines as **workers**.
-A worker takes over the decoding and detection for some cameras, offloading the main server.
-Cameras are pinned to a worker and automatically **fail back** to the main server if that worker goes offline.
+A worker takes over the decoding and detection for some cameras, offloading the main server, or it can run an entire plugin instead (useful for a detector that needs specific hardware the main server lacks).
+Cameras and plugins assigned to a worker automatically **fall back** to the main server if that worker goes offline, and move back to the worker once it reconnects.
 See [Instances & workers](/admin/instances-workers).

 ## Reaching it from outside

 On your local network you connect directly.
 To reach your server from anywhere, camera.ui offers several options: camera.ui Cloud, Cloudflare tunnels, a custom domain, or direct port-forwarding.
 All of them are optional and entirely your choice.
 See [Remote access](/remote/).

-[^detect]: Detection needs a detection plugin that matches your hardware (CoreML, ONNX, OpenVINO, or NCNN).
+[^detect]: Detection needs a detection plugin that matches your hardware (CoreML, ONNX, OpenVINO, NCNN, or an edge accelerator like Coral or Hailo).
 See [Detection & AI](/detection/).
 [^license]: Recording (NVR) and push notifications require an active camera.ui subscription.
 [^cloud-optional]: camera.ui Cloud is optional.
 On your own network everything stays local, and your server never has to connect to the cloud.
 See [Reaching it from outside](#reaching-it-from-outside).